codehass/Capston-project.github.io/README.md

 - On the terminal run this command git clone https://github.com/codehass/Capston-project.github.io.git

-- Go to the repository folder using command prompt cd LucasErkanaPortfolio_Website.
+- Go to the repository folder using command prompt cd Capston-project.github.io.

 - Install the dev dependencies for linters run npm install.